Skip to main content

 Conservation And Sustainability

 Conservation management addresses the vulnerability of the park's productive tundra vegetation to trampling by visitors and vehicle tracks, which can persist for decades in the slow-growing Arctic environment.
-The park's geological sites require protection from fossil collection that would diminish their scientific value, while wildlife, particularly nesting geese and calving reindeer, need seasonal buffer zones from human disturbance.
+The park's palaeontological and geological sites require protection from unauthorised fossil collection, while wildlife — particularly nesting geese and calving reindeer — need seasonal buffer zones from human disturbance.
 Climate monitoring within the park documents the rapid changes affecting Svalbard's environment, including permafrost thaw creating ground instability, earlier snowmelt altering wildlife timing, and glacier retreat exposing new terrain to ecological succession.

 Visitor Ratings